|Artillery preserved in Portugal

 6.5-mm Hotchkiss Model 1895 machine-gun (Serial No. 15141), used by the Portuguese Navy.

-SBML gun mounted on a wood Naval gun carriage, appears to be from the late 19th century, No. 1 standing right side of the exit from the Maritime Museum.
+Cast Iron Smoothbore Muzzleloading Gun mounted on a wood Naval gun carriage, No. 542 on the cascabel.
+It appears to be from the late 19th century, No. 1 standing right side of the exit from the Maritime Museum.

-SBML gun mounted on a wood Naval gun carriage, appears to be from the late 19th century, No. 2 standing left side of the exit from the Maritime Museum.
+Cast Iron Smoothbore Muzzleloading Gun, gun manufacturers symbol over P on the barrel, mounted on a wood Naval gun carriage.
+It appears to be from the late 19th century, No. 2 standing left side of the exit from the Maritime Museum.

 Naval aircraft on display in the museum.